How to Fill Your Own Cup and Why It Matters

 Filling your own cup isn’t selfish—it’s essential.
 Here's what it can shift:

 Self-awareness: You begin to understand what you actually need—emotionally, physically, spiritually.
-(Hint: it’s usually not just more coffee.)
+(Hint: it’s not just more coffee or doom scrolling.)

-Energy shift: You attract different people and experiences when you’re not acting from a place of lack.
+Energy shift: You attract different people and experiences when you’re not acting from a place of need.

 Ways to Fill Your Own Cup (No Fancy Spa Required):

-Move your body in a way that feels good (dance counts)
+Move your body in a way that feels good (put on your favorite song and dance away).

 And here’s the kicker: research by Neff & Beretvas (2013) shows that self-compassion not only boosts emotional resilience, it also improves relationship satisfaction and reduces reactivity.
 That’s science telling you it’s okay to take care of yourself first.